perldude/perldude/README.md

 1. Oh Girl - The Chi-Lites
 1. Show and Tell - Al Wilson
 1. The House of the Rising Sun - The Animals
+1. These Boots Are Made For Walkin' - Nancy Sinatra
 1. Baker Street - Gerry Rafferty
 1. California Dreamin' - The Mamas and The Papas
-1. These Boots Are Made For Walkin' - Nancy Sinatra
-1. Epitaph - King Crimson
 1. Nights in White Satin - The Moody Blues
 1. Bohemian Rhapsody - Queen